Ltamaren/great-goose-a5384/content/pages/index.md

       token.
     content: >
-      BRN is a diverse global blockchain thinktank creating the first open source bible for interstellar society.
+      BRN is a diverse global blockchain thinktank creating the first open source code of ethics for interstellar society.
     actions:
       - label: Learn More
         url: /features